xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

 In 2016, I achieved a certification from Google Developer StudyJams on Android mobile app in Java.

-My research works have been [published](publications) in *International Journal of Society Systems Science*, *International Journal of Data Science*, *International Journal of Operations Research and Information Systems*, *International Journal of Decision Science*, *International Journal of Data Analysis and Information Systems* and *IGI Global*.
+My research works have been [published](publications) in *International Journal of Society Systems Science*, *International Journal of Data Science* (Elsevier index), *International Journal of Operations Research and Information Systems*, *International Journal of Decision Science*, *International Journal of Data Analysis and Information Systems* and *IGI Global*.